oosayeroo/sayer-weedshop/Readme.md

 - BerkieB for his qb-target.
 - Andyauk for helping me make this as great as it is now.
 - Mexicans for his idea about collecting wet weed
+- My Discord Community for some amazing suggestions that have been implemented

 ## Insert into @qb-core/shared/items.lua